WesleyBranton/Skip-Ad-Key-Binder/README.md

 To develop and test the extension, you need to open the "about:debugging" page in Firefox and select "Load Temporary Add-on".
 Then you can select any file within the "firefox" folder of this repository.

 Further documentation about developing Firefox extensions can be found [here](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).

+## Release Notes
+Release notes can be found on [this GitHub repository](https://github.com/WesleyBranton/Skip-Ad-Key-Binder/releases) or [the Firefox add-ons listing](https://addons.mozilla.org/firefox/addon/skip-ad-key-binder/versions/).